Does your Horse have signs of stomach problems?

 Something to Chew On…

-Many trainers have reported an increase in muscle while continuing to feed the same weight of hard feed.
-Such reports have been received from trainers who weight their horses frequently and observed the difference when they first introduced a selection of their horses to FenuSave and FenuCare.
+According to ANMG many trainers have reported an increase in muscle while continuing to feed the same weight of hard feed.
+Such reports have been received from trainers who weigh their horses frequently and observed the difference when they first introduced a selection of their horses to FenuSave and FenuCare.

-We love seeing how much FenuHealth improves your horses wellbeing.
+We love seeing how much FenuHealth maintains your horses well-being.
 Take a before and after selfie pic and share it with us.
 We are active on Twitter and Facebook so send us your selfies now.